 Christmas Island’s phone network is part of the Australian telephone numbering system.
 Calls to Christmas Island from Australia and the Cocos (Keeling) Islands are dialed the same as domestic Australian phone calls.
 Calls from other regions (including Norfolk Island and the Australian Antarctic Territory) are dialed the same as an international phone call to Australia.

-- A leading ‘0’ is not included in the international call sequence – it is only used in the Australian phone system for domestic long distance calls.
+- Do not include a leading ‘0’ in the international call sequence – it is only used in the Australian phone system for domestic long distance calls.

 - A leading '+' in the phone number means 'dial your country's exit code'.